Bambleweeny57/TouchDuino/README.md

 # 🎮 MaxDuino Touchscreen UI

-A modern touchscreen interface for MaxDuino running on Arduino Mega, replacing physical buttons with a full-color TFT and touch input.
+A modern touchscreen interface for MaxDuino running on Arduino Mega, replacing physical buttons with a full-colour TFT and touch input.
 Includes a scrollable file browser, playback progress bar, and customizable banner image.

 ---